- Intake: 2

 Students at Queens' reading Theology, Religion and Philosophy of Religion will find themselves members of a relatively small and friendly Faculty, containing students from many different backgrounds; most of them reading the subject out of interest as a general Arts subject, and some for vocational reasons.
 (You do not have to be ‘religious’ to study for this degree: students on this course belong to various religious traditions or to none.)
 Theology, Religion and Philosophy of Religion is an inherently interdisciplinary programme which gives students the opportunity to develop skills and knowledge in fields as diverse as philosophy and ethics, languages and scripture, social science, history, and literature.

 In the first year you take five papers designed to give you a broad introduction to the basic concepts, knowledge and skills required in the main areas of study.
-There are two compulsory subjects:
+Every student must choose:

 - A bibical paper either the Old Testament paper or the New Testament paper

 Students then choose three further papers from the seven remaining non-language papers.

 - the other biblical paper